-v.
-Accounting Standard Update 2018-13 on Fair Value Measurements to be Effective January 1, 2020
+ii.
+Accounting Standards Update 2018-13 on Fair Value Measurements Adopted January 1, 2019

-In August 2018, the FASB issued ASU No. 2018-13 "Fair Value Measurement (Topic 820)."
-The amendments in ASU No. 2018-13 modify the disclosure requirements on fair value measurements in Topic 820, removing disclosure requirements for transfers between Level 1 and Level 2 within the fair value hierarchy, as well as modifying the disclosure requirement relating to the timing of liquidation for investments calculated on net asset value.
+We adopted ASU No. 2018-13 "Fair Value Measurement (Topic 820)" as of January 1, 2019, The amendments in ASU No. 2018-13 modify the disclosure requirements on fair value measurements in Topic 820, removing disclosure requirements for transfers between Level 1 and Level 2 within the fair value hierarchy, as well as modifying the disclosure requirement relating to the timing of liquidation for investments calculated on net asset value.
 The ASU also requires the disclosure of unrealized gains and losses for the period included in other comprehensive income for Level 3 instruments.
-The amendments in this Update are effective for all entities for fiscal years, and interim periods within those years, beginning after December 15, 2019.
 The amendments on changes for unrealized gains and losses should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
-Early adoption is permitted.
-We are currently evaluating the impact of ASU 2018-13 on the consolidated financial statements and disclosures.
+The adoption of ASU 2018-13 did not have any impact on our consolidated financial statements and disclosures.